top of page

 Research has proven that behaviour therapies are an effective treatment for ADHD and are most effective when delivered by parents.

-This process can be supported by Yvonne's 1:1 coaching sessions with your child, creating a wrap-around service that takes a holistic approach to their well-being and fosters both academic and personal success.
+This process can be supported by your child also receiving coaching, creating a wrap-around service that takes a holistic approach to their well-being and fosters both academic and personal success.

 Executive Functioning Skills (EFS)